 After, check into your hotel and enjoy the rest of the day at leisure, with dinner on your own in one of this city's numerous celebrated restaurants.

 A leisurely day in Copenhagen on your own

-You have today to uncover the delights of Copenhagen on your own, perhaps marveling at the castles of North Zealand on an optional tour that takes you inside the historic halls of Kronborg Castle.
-If you opt to explore on your own, don't miss a stroll down the city’s famed Strøget, one of the longest pedestrian streets in the world, or rent a bicycle and join the many locals who use two wheels to get around.
-Later, celebrate your Baltic journey with your fellow expeditioners at a Farewell Drink and Dinner.
+You have today to uncover the delights of Copenhagen at your leisure.
+Don't miss a stroll down the city’s famed Strøget, one of the longest pedestrian streets in the world, or rent a bicycle and join the many locals who use two wheels to get around.
+Later, celebrate your Baltic journey with your fellow travelers at a Farewell Drink and Dinner.

 Fly home from Copenhagen, or spend more time here with a post-trip extension

 After breakfast you’ll transfer to the airport for your return flight home.
-Or, if you’re joining the post-trip extension right here in Copenhagen, you’ll stay on for three more nights!
+Or, if you’re joining the post-trip extension right here in Copenhagen, you’ll stay on for two more nights!